MicrosoftDocs/microsoft-community-training/microsoft-community-training/media/Phone_Auth_Migration_Files/ADB2C.md

 ### Step 2 - Create Azure AD B2C application

+> [!Note]
+By the end of this section, please have the following details copied on a notepad:
+>1.
+Client ID
+>2.
+ADB2C Tenant Name
+>3.
+ADB2C Client Secret
+>4.
+Sign Up and Sign In userflow name

-Here are the steps an create on Azure AD B2C tenant and link the same with your training portal instance:
+Here are the steps an create on Azure AD B2C tenant and link the same with your training portal instance.

 1. Create a new Azure AD B2C application by following [**this article**](/azure/active-directory-b2c/tutorial-register-applications).
 Please ensure application properties are set as following:
     1. Web app / Web API - set to "Yes"